-The Gallows Memorialisation Project at the Kgoši Mampuru II Prison (formerly Pretoria Central Prison) was initiated to honour those political prisoners who were hanged and serve as a reminder to future generations not to take their freedom for granted.
+The Gallows Memorialisation Project at the Pretoria Central Prison was initiated to honour those political prisoners who were hanged and serve as a reminder to future generations not to take their freedom for granted.

 It comprises a memorial and a museum, which includes the death row block housing the gallows where an estimated 130 political prisoners were hanged between 1961 and 1989.